Do you need a commercial electrical safety certificate?

 Our commercial electricians use the most recent testing instrument to trace a fault which enables them to identify and fix faults rapidly.
 As soon as our commercial electrician has carried out the inspections they will provide you with a report detailing any faults and suggestions for remedial works.

 Please note prices are up to 5 circuits.
-More than 5 circuits was from
+More than 5 circuits from £16.50 for each additional circuit. ( Offer: Now £12.50 extra for each additional circuit ).

 Our all prices are subject to VAT.*